Getting your work in front of a potential client’s eyes can be challenging. In this article, we'll provide you with two things:

 1. Instructions to add a description & tags to each design

-2. We outline the importance of optimizing descriptions and tags on each design in your portfolio.
+2. An outline of the importance of optimizing descriptions and tags on each design in your portfolio.

 How to add tags and a description